2026 AODA Ontario: What You Should Know About Accessibility For Ontarians With Disabilities Act

 Accessibility Website Optimization: How Does It Impact SEO Rankings?

-If you’re planning to build a new website or redesign your current one, it’s better to think about SEO and accessibility ahead and make it web-accessible in order to retain your SEO rankings.
+If you're considering a new website or a redesign, factoring in accessibility from the start will help safeguard your SEO efforts and deliver a better user experience to everyone.
 Learn more about our services to help you make a website AODA compliant.

 Using Accessibility Widgets and Plugins